viant/cloudless/compute/README.md

 To discover a cluster, one has to pass the following parameters:

 - Cluster name (informational)
-- API ("AWS", "GCP", "CONSUL"), a case insensitive string
+- API ("AWS", "GCP", "CONSUL", "LOCAL"), a case insensitive string.
+"LOCAL" can be used for unit testing.
+It returns a single node cluster with the IP address of 127.0.0.1.
 - Criteria
 - Health checks